Digital enclosure: Examples

+Digital capitalism

 Andrejevic outlines numerous implications for digital enclosures in the new era of digital capitalism.
 The first being the insincere use of users data, such as marketing dieting pills to those who have searched for results regarding losing weight or dating website to users whose data suggest their single relationship status.
 The second, the censorship of users is already in practice.
 Andrejevic cites the example of Microsoft suppressing blogs at the request of the Chinese government and then releasing the location of specific anti-government bloggers.
 Microsoft did so because of the potential lucrative market in China.
 This has even occurred in the United States.
 Mark Andrejevic states:

-"On the one hand, the Internet might represent a very powerful tool for free expression even – or perhaps especially – under authoritarian regimes.
-On the other hand, to the extent that expression becomes increasingly reliant upon private corporations more committed to the realities of the bottom line than to abstract principles of civil liberties, the technology that facilitates the ability to challenge entrenched power could evolve into a breathtakingly efficient tool for monitoring, tracking, and filtering dissident expression."
+On the one hand, the Internet might represent a very powerful tool for free expression even – or perhaps especially – under authoritarian regimes.
+On the other hand, to the extent that expression becomes increasingly reliant upon private corporations more committed to the realities of the bottom line than to abstract principles of civil liberties, the technology that facilitates the ability to challenge entrenched power could evolve into a breathtakingly efficient tool for monitoring, tracking, and filtering dissident expression.